-For retail software buyers that manage a single store, the ...
-Point of sale (POS), Helps sales clerks ring-up ...
+For buyers that manage a single store, the most important features to look for include point of sale ...

 Retail POS software and systems from Retail Anywhere empowers retailers to increase efficiencies and enhance customer service.

 Run your shop anywhere with Square retail POS.
 With free inventory management, a free online store, next-day deposits, & more.
 Start selling in minutes.

 A convenient iPad application, Shopify POS for small businesses lets you sell your products in a physical, retail setting.